Short Answer

 Contract Snapshot

-This market resolves YES if Satoshi moves any Bitcoin by the end of 2026.
-Conversely, it resolves NO if no movement of Bitcoin by Satoshi is confirmed within this period.
-The deadline for the event is indicated as "by next year," specifically referencing 2026.
-No special settlement conditions are detailed in the provided content.
+This market resolves YES if Satoshi moves any Bitcoin by next year, and NO if no Bitcoin is moved by Satoshi within that timeframe.
+The market references "2026" for odds and predictions, indicating the relevant period for resolution.
+No other specific dates or special settlement conditions are detailed in the provided content.

 Available Contracts